-Swedish songwriter Bjorn Ulvaeus is a former member of the Swedish musical group ABBA.
+Swedish songwriter Bjorn Ulvaeus is a former Swedish musical group ABBA member.
 Besides his songwriting career; he is also a composer and a producer.
-He is also popular for being the co-producer of the movie, Mamma Mia!.
+He is also famous for being the co-producer of the movie, Mamma Mia!

 Born as Björn Christian Ulvaeus in Gothenburg, Västra Götalands län, Sweden to Swedish parents, Bjorn was raised in Västervik after he moved there with his parents at a young age.
 He is of Swedish nationality and belongs to the white ethnicity.

 After Bjorn completed his school education, he joined the military service.
 After being in the army for a few years, he joined Lund University and majored in business and law.
 Then he began his musical career by joining with Swedish folk-schlager band Hootenanny Singers.

 Then in 1972, he joined the Swedish pop group, ABBA.
 He is also one of the founding members of this group.
 There he reached the eminence of his career but after a decade of success, ABBA announced its permanent break.

 On the 6th of July 1971, Bjorn got married to Agnetha Fältskog.
 Agnetha Fältskog is also a Swedish actress and singer.
 Together they welcomed two children.
 After nine years of married time, the pair separated.
 Their divorce got finalized on the 9th of June 1980.